-438 1.5 Model of Stochastic Parameters
+48 1.3.2 Model of Stochastic Parameters

-It seems reasonable to suppose that information (education) can systematically affect the pa-439 rameters representing decision making.
-But even within an experiment devoid of systematic 440 new information, "random" factors (e.g., spontaneous thoughts) might cause parameters to 441 drift or fluctuate from session to session (Bhatia & Loomes, 2017; Birnbaum, 2013).
-Birn-442 baum and Wan (2020) proposed a Markov True and Error (MARTER) model in which a 443 matrix of transition probabilities describes the probabilities of transitioning between succes-444 sive sessions from one true preference pattern (as in Table 1 or Figure 1, for examples) to 445 another true preference pattern.
-446 http://psych.fullerton.edu/mbirnbaum/calculators/ADM\sim.htm
+tematically affect the parameters that represent decision making.
+But even within an experiment devoid of systematic new information, "random" factors (e.g., spontaneous thoughts or feelings) might cause parameters to drift or fluctuate over time (Bhatia & Loomes, 2017; Birnbaum, 2013).
+Birnbaum and Wan (2020) proposed a Markov True and Error (MARTER) model in which a matrix of transition probabilities describes the probabilities of transitioning between successive sessions from one true preference pattern (as in Table 1 or Figure 1, for examples) to another true preference pattern.